 Undergraduate credit is available through UNC-CH (which you must transfer to your home institution) unless you are a current WCU student, in which case you will receive WCU credit.
 You will receive special instructions upon acceptance into the course(s).

 Graduate credit is only available through WCU.
 You will receive special instructions upon acceptance into the course(s).

 Workshops are only available for credit through WCU.
 You will receive additional instructions upon acceptance into the course(s).

-If you wish to take the course(s) for UNC-CH undergraduate credit, please send in the appropriate credit registration form with your application.
-As mentioned above, if you wish to receive credit through WCU then you will receive additional instructions upon acceptance into the course(s).
+If you wish to take the course(s) for credit, please indicate so on your application.
+You will receive additional instructions upon acceptance into the course(s).
 Both UNC-CH and WCU charge a small fee per course for taking credit.
-Course credit payments must be sent to HBS upon acceptance into the course (please do not send any payment for credit with your application – just the deposit of $25 per application).
+Course credit payments must be sent to HBS upon acceptance into the course (please do not send any payment for credit with your application – just the deposit of $50 per application).
 You are not required to take HBS courses for credit.